boomerang-io/carbon-addons-boomerang-react/README.md

 ## Carbon themes

 We recommend using Carbon theme functionality and the associated CSS Custom Properties in your styles.
-See the following example for guidance on a few common use cases.
+See the following example for guidance on a couple common use cases.

 ### Default theme